 Common mistakes

-- !Treating Masterpiece as the only round worth full attentionThe Signature Course is the best pure golf experience on the property; groups that reserve all their focus for Masterpiece sometimes miss the round where they play their best.
+- !Treating Masterpiece as the only round worth full attentionThe Signature Course is the best pure golf experience on the property; Groups that reserve all their focus for Masterpiece sometimes miss the round where they play their best.

-- !Not playing ThreetopsIt is the reason Treetops trips develop repeat visitors; skipping it to fit in another full 18 is the most common and most regretted decision on any Treetops trip.
+- !Not playing ThreetopsIt is the reason Treetops trips develop repeat visitors; Skipping it to fit in another full 18 is the most common and most regretted decision on any Treetops trip.

 - !Trying to play all four full courses in two days36-hole days are feasible, but trying to play 72 holes across Masterpiece, Signature, Premier, and Tradition in two days leaves the group exhausted by dinner.